sean-poole/CodeWars/SQL/8kyu/SQLBasics-SimpleMinMax.md

+# SQL Basics: Simple Min/Max

+## Task
-# For this challenge you need to create a simple MIN / MAX statement that will return the Minimum and Maximum ages out of all the people.
+For this challenge you need to create a simple MIN / MAX statement that will return the Minimum and Maximum ages out of all the people.

-# people table schema
+people table schema
-# id
+id
-# name
+name
-# age
+age

-# select table schema
+select table schema
-# age_min (minimum of ages)
+age_min (minimum of ages)
-# age_max (maximum of ages)
+age_max (maximum of ages)

-# NOTE: Your solution should use pure SQL.
+NOTE: Your solution should use pure SQL.
 Ruby is used within the test cases to do the actual testing.

+## Solution
-## Get 'age' values from 'people' table.
+Get 'age' values from 'people' table.
-## Apply MIN function to returned 'age' and store as 'min_age'.
+Apply MIN function to returned 'age' and store as 'min_age'.
-## Apply MAX function to returned 'age' and store as 'max_age'.
+Apply MAX function to returned 'age' and store as 'max_age'.
-## Return filtered columns.
+Return filtered columns.

 SELECT
   MIN(age) AS age_min,